RIVER ENGINEERING

 Morphological River Development

-Imbalances between the input and output of sediment lead to changes in average bed levels, which can lead to technical or ecological problems in the long term and restrict the functions of rivers for humans and nature.
-The IWA uses survey data and data concerning sediment transport to balance sediment, assess the morphological state of the water body, trace potential problems back to their cause, and derive solutions.
-Numerical models and laboratory experiments are also used for this purpose.
+Imbalances between sediment input and output lead to changes in the average riverbed elevation, which can cause long-term technical and ecological problems and limit the functions of rivers for humans and nature.
+IWA uses survey data and sediment transport data to create sediment budgets, assess the morphological condition of rivers, trace potential problems to their causes, and derive solutions.
+Numerical models and laboratory experiments are also employed to complement these efforts.

-Restoration
+River Restoration

-The restoration of rivers requires allowing for morphodynamic processes, which present new challenges to the planning, implementation, and maintenance of river engineering measures and necessitate improved predictability of these processes.
-The IWA develops and uses numerical models for hydrodynamics, sediment transport, and bank erosion, as well as for their interaction with vegetation.
-Tools that are partly derived from their own investigations are also used.
-Laboratory model experiments, for example, are conducted to infer the width and sediment requirements of river corridors.
-The optimization of measures takes into account expected ecosystem services such as flood protection, or ecohydraulic and morphodynamic requirements for providing habitats.
+River restoration requires allowing morphodynamic processes to occur, which presents new challenges for the planning, implementation, and maintenance of river engineering measures and demands improved predictability of these processes.
+Tools derived from in-house research are used for this purpose.
+For example, laboratory model experiments are conducted to determine the width and sediment requirements of river corridors.
+The optimization of restoration measures considers expected ecosystem services, such as flood protection, as well as ecohydraulic and morphodynamic requirements for habitat provision.

 Innovative River Engineering Measures – Longitudinal Structures